 - It’s a great way to finish off a heavy meal and will look stunning on the table with its wide array of colors.

 I used this Yellow Buttermilk Cake Recipe and this Lemon Filling Recipe.
 I baked one batch of the cake batter in a 14 inch pan and did it twice.
 I would bake it in a smaller pan to make the cake taller and have better support next time.
 Spread a thin layer of the lemon filling over the cooled cake.

-- 2 packages of Whip-It (i have recently been introduced to this product and I love it!
+- 2 packages of Whip-It (I have recently been introduced to this product and I love it!
 Thanks Corey)

-Add an even layer of the whipped cream.
+Step 2: Add an even layer of the whipped cream.

-Repeat with another set of layers.
+Step 4: Repeat with another set of layers.
 I add a ton more berries on the top layer.
 I wanted this cake to look rustic and homemade.
 See how it started to crack?
 It still tasted amazing and no one even noticed the crack.
 If they did, they were polite enough to not mention it.
 I very well may have cried if they did.

 Topping Variations //